wsw70/meross-local-mqtt/README.md

+# ⚠ THERE IS A BETTER SOLUTION ⚠

+While my code is excellent :) there are times where one has to openly say that other do much, much better.

+Head to https://github.com/krahabb/meross_lan, @krahabb integration is fantastic.

+The code below works fine, but I will move to `meross_lan` myself for now so it will stay as it.

+One thing that I am missing is the ability to automatically remove stale entries, something I will do via `pyscript` (an post the code here when it is done)

+---

+---

 # Local MQTT management of MEROSS devices

 **WARNING:** This work in based on an afternoon of coding and experimenting to move my Meross devices from the company cloud to my own MQTT server.